Abiotic Factors In A Coral Reef

 Water Motion: The Flow of Life

-Water motion, including currents, waves, and tides, plays a crucial role in maintaining healthy coral reef ecosystems.
+Water motion, including currents, waves, and tides, has a big impact in maintaining healthy coral reef ecosystems.
 Water motion helps to:

-- Disperse coral larvae and facilitate colonization of new areas.
+• Disperse coral larvae and enable colonization of new areas.

-Coral reefs are often found in areas with moderate water motion, which provides a constant supply of nutrients and oxygen without being too strong to damage the delicate coral structures.
+Coral reefs are often found in areas with moderate water motion, which provides a constant supply of nutrients and oxygen without being too strong to damage the delicate coral structures Surprisingly effective..

 Substrate: A Foundation for Growth